flightaware/libpg2sdr/README.dump1090.md

-# Getting dump1090 working with liblpcsdr
+# Getting dump1090 working with libpg2sdr

 This assumes a Raspberry Pi OS bookworm arm64 install.
 Other base installs (notably a piaware sdcard image) may need slight tweaks.